Rotaerk/haskellTutorial/Chapter1.md

 threePlusXTimesY = addThree (x * y)
 ```

-Go ahead and load `Baz` into GHCi.
-Doing so will automatically load the other two modules because it
+With those in place, load `Baz` into GHCi.
+Doing so will automatically load the other two modules because
-imports them.
+it imports them.

 ### Prelude